-Cell phones should be off and in lockers at all times.
-Tablets and laptops may only be used for educational purposes and with the teacher’s permission.
-Teachers may allow phones to be used for certain EDUCAITONAL activities with TEACHER PERMISSION ONLY, but for most work a tablet or laptop will be used.
-Devices are available for classroom use but students may bring their own device.
+Cell phones should be off and in lockers or classroom closet pockets at all times.
+Laptops may only be used for educational purposes and at the teacher’s direction.
+Teachers may allow phones to be used for certain EDUCATIONAL activities with TEACHER PERMISSION ONLY, but for most work a tablet or laptop will be used.
+Devices are available for classroom use, but students may bring their own device.
 The school is not responsible for lost, stolen, or damaged technology.
 Students will be responsible for damage to school devices when they are using these devices.
 Students should report any damage to a school device when they check the device out to prevent being held responsible for someone else’s actions.
 Henry County acceptable use policy applies to any technology used at school.

 Any type of device that is out without permission or being misused may be taken up for the remainder of the day for first offenses.
 Further violations will result in the device being taken up and turned into the office and a parent or guardian will have to pick up the device.
 Students are not permitted to use phones or other devices to listen to music in the halls or classrooms and headphones should only be used for instructional purposes in the classroom with teacher permission.

 Please do not text or call your student at school.
 In the event of an emergency, please contact the front office.
 We will NOT call students out of class to come to the phone, but will ensure information is relayed in EMERGENCY situations.